rackerlabs/support-how-to/content/cloud-servers/install-auter-on-centos6.md

 ### Prerequisites

    - A CentOS 6 or RHEL server configured to use an EPEL repository.
 For instructions on how to configure an EPEL repository with your server,  see [Install and EPEL, IUS, and Remo repositories on CentOS and Red Hat](/how-to/install-epel-and-additional-repositories-on-centos-and-red-hat).
-   - Your server must be able to successfully reboot with all necessary applications restarting automatically or able to be started by scripts.
+   - Your server must be able to successfully reboot with all necessary applications restarting automatically or able to be started using scripts.

 ### Limitations